amirezafahimi/Products/README.md

 - Retrofit for networking.
 - Room Database for local caching.
 - Jetpack Compose for building the UI.
-- Turbine for testing Kotlin Flows.
+- Turbine for testing Kotlin StateFlows.

 ### Usage